Assess your work/life balance

 Burnout

 Occupational burnout is thought to be a result of long-term, unresolvable job stress.
-When this isn't addressed it can lead to symptoms such as headaches and fatigue, short tempers and a lack of motivation.
+When this isn't addressed, it can lead to symptoms such as headaches and fatigue, short tempers and a lack of motivation.
 Over time, it can lead to mental health concerns including depression and anxiety.
-It also has the potential to cause problems with your employer, particularly if your productivity and working ability is affected.
+It also has the potential to cause problems with your employer, particularly if your productivity and working ability are affected.

 Recovering from burnout is a slow process, not a race.
 As long as you keep facing the things that are impacting your emotional and physical wellbeing, you are working towards making positive changes.

-- Read more about overcoming burnout
+- Read more about the 10 ways to overcome burnout on Happiful

 Stress